AlexShRz/alette-os/apps/marketing/docs/getting-started/request-modes.md

 ```

 :::info
-1. There is no limit to the amount of subscribers you can add with `when()`.
+1. There is no limit to the amount of subscribers you add with `when()`.
 Every subscriber is executed sequentially one after the other when
 new request state is available.
 2. Every subscriber is unsubscribed automatically when `unmount()` is called.